 Splatoon 3 lets players freely swap between their two primary guises at any time throughout the game and select some of the best weapons to ink & dominate opponents.
 Our Splatoon 3 best special weapons guide lists top-tier guns with special abilities.

-- The third kind of weapon is unique and very powerful and can only be used when your special gauge is full.
+- These are very powerful and can only be used when your special gauge is full.

 - Some of the best Special weapons are Inkjet, Trizooka, Ink Storm, Wavebreaker, and Triple Instrike.